elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 - Output of the tool will be in the directory where your fastq files were located.

 #### Generating VCF
-Take a list of BAM directories, and produce a single VCF file from all the BAM files included in those directories.
+Take a list of BAM directories, and produce a single or multiple VCF files from all the BAM files included in those directories.
-1. Update the config/config_vcf.yaml file for the 3 fields
+1. Update the config/config_vcf.yaml file for the 4 fields.
 - For format [see config files](workflow/resources/ReadMes/Supporting_Files.md) in supporting file readme.
+- *note* if you want to produce a seperate VCF for each chromosome in the species, put True into split: field.
+This will speed up the process as each VCF will be written in parallel.
+If your reference has scaffolds, it will produce a seperate VCF just for scaffolds (all together)

     ```shell script
     $  nano ~/gbs/GBS_snakemake_pipeline/config/config_vcf.txt
     ```